4dn-dcic/tibanna/docs/api.rst

 run_batch_workflows
 -------------------

 To run multiple workflows in a batch.
-This command does not open browser and job ids are always automatically assigned.
+This function does not open browser and job ids are always automatically assigned.
+This function is available for Tibanna versions >= ``1.0.0``.

 ::